Estevanus/Python-MD5-Scanner/readme.txt

-Well, since it's not directly convert it rather than converting each integer to byte that eventually convert it to md5 then equalize it to input.
+Well, since it's not directly convert it rather than converting each integer to byte that eventually convert it to md5 then equalize it to the input.

 Requirement: Python (currently tested on python 3)